Prison reform in South Africa: Prison system, pre-apartheid

 Lasting colonial influence is ingrained in the South African prison system.
 The early stages of organized punishment in the country were brought forth by the arrival of European settlers, but imprisonment as punishment did not occur in Africa until the late 1800s.
 Prisons functioned to suppress and exploit populations that potentially might have posed a threat.
 The organization of a cohesive ordered prison system in South Africa took place earlier than other African countries, around the early 19th century.
-This was largely a result of an established economic interest resulting from the Atlantic Slave Trade and a concentration of African human capital afforded by organized imprisonment.
+This was largely a result of an established economic interest resulting from the Atlantic slave trade and a concentration of African human capital afforded by organized imprisonment.
 In the early stages of prison development in South Africa, a culture of racial superiority was pervasive.
-While white prisoners received acceptable living conditions, fair treatment and vocational training in preparation for their release, black prisoners were perceived as “subhuman” and faced subjugation and scrutinisation for their supposed racial inadequacy.
+While white prisoners received acceptable living conditions, fair treatment and vocational training in preparation for their release, black prisoners were perceived as "subhuman" and faced subjugation and scrutinisation for their supposed racial inadequacy.

 The persistence of colonial influence and this cultural subjugation of racial inferiority through the South African prison system continued into the twentieth century.
 Until the 1940s, less reform and a greater emphasis on the organization and infrastructural development of South African prisons took place.
 This occurred amid growing interest in the ideological understanding of modernism and an increased international focus on the developmental potential of Africa.
-In a period of “rapid industrialization,” the 1940s in South African was characterized by considerable urban migration, industrialization and technological development in an age of global war precipitated new transformations of ideological thought as well as new alignments and perceptions of social construction.
-In Germany, Jewish people and ethnic “others” were subdivided from the population and shipped to concentration camps across Eastern Europe.
-At the same time, racially-based conceptions of superiority also became widespread amongst colonial leaders in the African continent.
+In a period of "rapid industrialization," the 1940s in South African was characterized by considerable urban migration, industrialization and technological development in an age of global war precipitated new transformations of ideological thought as well as new alignments and perceptions of social construction.
+In Germany, Jewish people and ethnic "others" were subdivided from the population and shipped to concentration camps across Eastern Europe.
+At the same time, racially-based conceptions of superiority also became widespread among colonial leaders in the African continent.

-In South Africa, enduring colonialist concerns arose to comprise what was regarded as the “Native Question,” which addressed how to manage Black Africans stereotyped by an image of “the wandering native”.
-The “wandering native” became a caricature in justifying the South African threat of Black criminality.
+In South Africa, enduring colonialist concerns arose to comprise what was regarded as the "Native Question," which addressed how to manage Black Africans stereotyped by an image of "the wandering native".
+The "wandering native" became a caricature in justifying the South African threat of Black criminality.
 The perception was that an unemployed, unhoused Black African posed a serious threat to South African civil society, and liberal lawmakers devised a solution as to how best to punish him..
-Rooted in Christian missionary doctrine and supported by the ideological savior-complex commonly known as the “White Man’s Burden,” prison systemization and reform would take shape in South Africa.
-Punishment as “an institution” became an outlet for white lawmakers to entrench a form of “social jurisdiction” as a presiding ideal for the modernization of society.
+Supported by the ideological savior-complex commonly known as the "White Man's Burden," prison systemization and reform would take shape in South Africa.
+Punishment as "an institution" became an outlet for white lawmakers to entrench a form of "social jurisdiction" as a presiding ideal for the modernization of society.